Bank of England £50 note

-The Bank of England £50 note is a sterling banknote circulated in the United Kingdom.
-It is the highest denomination of banknote currently issued for public circulation by the Bank of England.
+The Bank of England £50 note is a sterling banknote circulated in the United Kingdom, particularly in England and Wales.
+(Note: Other £50 banknotes are more commonly used in Scotland and Northern Ireland) It is the highest denomination of banknote currently issued for public circulation by the Bank of England.
 (Note: The Bank of England issues plain notes in the values of £1 million and £100 million for internal use.)
 The current note, the second of this denomination to be printed in polymer, entered circulation on 5 June 2024.
 It bears the images of King Charles III on the obverse and computer scientist and World War II codebreaker Alan Turing on the reverse, with his birth date reflecting the release date.
 Cotton £50 notes from the previous series remained in circulation alongside the new polymer notes until 30 September 2022, when the last "paper" banknote issue finally ceased to be legal tender.

 History

 £50 notes were introduced by the Bank of England for the first time in 1725.
 The earliest notes were handwritten and were issued as needed to individuals.
 These notes were written on one side only and bore the name of the payee, the date, and the signature of the issuing cashier.
 With the exception of the Restriction Period between 1797 and 1821, when the French Revolutionary Wars and the Napoleonic Wars caused a bullion shortage, these notes could be exchanged in full, or in part, for an equivalent amount of gold when presented at the bank.
 If redeemed in part, the banknote would be signed to indicate the amount that had been redeemed.
 From 1853 printed notes replaced handwritten notes, with the declaration "I promise to pay the bearer on demand the sum of fifty pounds" replacing the name of the payee.
 This declaration remains on Bank of England banknotes to this day.
 A printed signature of one of three cashiers appeared on the printed notes, although this was replaced by the signature of the Chief Cashier from 1870 onwards.